purduehackers/evergreen/design/badges/standards.md

 ## Other Various Pitfalls
 * Always make sure the cut line is `#F00`, not any other shade of red.
 Trotec Ruby only recognizes `#F00`.
 This can be fixed in Ruby itself, so it's not a big deal, but it's better to get it right in the design so that we don't risk missing it when we make the badge & not having the cut line work.
 * If you are using adobe illustrator, make sure your color mode is set to RGB.
 You can check this by going to File -> Document Color Mode and setting it to RGB Color.
 If it is not set to RGB Color, the colors will change on export without you noticing and bad things will happen.

+# Stamp standards

+* The largest size in Trotec Ruby should be 1.5 inches
+* The design in the center of the stamp should not include any text or comp
+* The only allowed engraving colors are `#000000` and `#FFFFFF`.
+Do not use grayscale in a stamp, otherwise the stamp will be uneven and none of the grayscale strokes will show up when stamped.